-In fact, I often like to compare picking keywords to picking other goods.
+In fact, I often like to compare picking keywords to pick other goods.

-- Keyword is undervalued (it provides good traffic compared to its difficulty)
+- The keyword is undervalued (it provides good traffic compared to its difficulty)

-- Keyword will rise in value (you are one of the first to write about upcoming events)
+- The keyword will rise in value (you are one of the first to write about upcoming events)

-So, how can we find some juicy keywords that are easy to rank for?
+So, how can we find some juicy keywords that are easy to rank?

-There are three main factors that are form the keyword difficulty score when it comes to SEO:
+Three main factors form the cannabis keyword difficulty score when it comes to SEO:

 - The amount of referring domains pointing to each of the top 10 results in Google